-Marjorie A. Kinard is a much sought after speaker, community activist and fund raiser.
-She has been an educator in the public schools of the District of Columbia, and an administrator at Livingstone Collegeas Director of Alumni Affairs, Director of Enrollment Management, and Dean of Student Affairs.
-At Barber-Scotia College she served as Director of Public Relations.
-Most recently she has been involved in the field of Early Childhood Education as Director of the Shiloh Baptist Church Child Development Center, Washington, D.C.
-She was employed at the East of the River Health Association, Community Health care, Inc. as Director of Special Projects, Director of Adolescent Health Care, Executive Assistant to the Director and Director of Marketing.
-She moderated the weekly radio show “Health Talk” on WYCB.
-Marjorie Kinard is the widow of Rev. John R. Kinard, and the mother of three daughters, sarah, Joy and Hope, and a grandmother of five.
-She is a graduate of Livingstone College (BA) and the University of the District of Columbia (MA).
+Marjorie A. Kinard is a much sought-after speaker, community activist, and fundraiser.
+She has been an educator in the public schools of the District of Columbia and an administrator at Livingstone College, serving as Director of Alumni Affairs, Director of Enrollment Management, and Dean of Student Affairs.
+At Barber-Scotia College, she held the position of Director of Public Relations.
+Most recently, she has been involved in the field of Early Childhood Education as the Director of the Shiloh Baptist Church Child Development Center in Washington, D.C.
+She was employed at the East of the River Health Association, Community Health Care, Inc., where she served as Director of Special Projects, Director of Adolescent Health Care, Executive Assistant to the Director, and Director of Marketing.
+Additionally, she moderated the weekly radio show 'Health Talk' on WYCB.
+Marjorie Kinard is the widow of Rev. John R. Kinard and the mother of three daughters: Sarah, Joy, and Hope.
+She is also a grandmother of five.
+She is a graduate of Livingstone College (BA) and the University of the District of Columbia (MA)

 Tracey was a retired and distinguished Library Administrator.
-She worked for 20 years as an administrator for the Free Library of Philadelphia.
+She worked 20 years as an administrator for the Free Library of Philadelphia.
 During her tenure, she served as an Adult/Teen Librarian, Library Coordinator, Public Relations Coordinator, and as Southwest Area Administrator.
 In March 2019, she received a Citation from the Council of the City of Philadelphia for her invaluable services to the Wynnefield community in West Philadelphia.
 She received her Bachelor of Arts in Communications and her Master of Library Science from the University of Pittsburgh.
-She is a member of Enon Tabernacle Baptist Church where she served on the children’s ministry.
-She enjoys knitting, cooking, reading, shopping, worshipping, and serving others.
-Tracey resides in Philadelphia with her Attorney husband Greg A. Ray, Esq.
+She held membership at the Enon Tabernacle Baptist Church where she served on the children’s ministry.
+She enjoyed knitting, cooking, reading, shopping, worshipping, and serving others.
+Tracey resided in Philadelphia with her Attorney husband Greg A. Ray, Esq.
 They have two adult children.